wikimedia/restbase/doc/MediaWikiPageContent.md

 Get metadata for the given revision (e.g. user, timestamp, edit message).

 ### `GET /v1/en.wikipedia.org/pages/{name}/html/12345`
+Main entry point for Parsoid HTML currently.

-Redirects to the corresponding timeuuid-based URL
+Redirects to the corresponding timeuuid-based URL, or directly returns the HTML (would need purging on re-render / refreshlinks)

 ### `GET /v1/en.wikipedia.org/pages/{name}/html/12345`
 Returns HTML content for the given revision.
 Could also redirect to the